iapyeh/sshscript/learn-chap01.md

 In case that the host-b is behind the host-a.
 You have to take the host-a as a bridge to the host-b.
 It’s easy, just keep the connection to the host-a, don’t close it, then connect to host-b.
 Here you are:

 ```
+# localhost ➜ host-a ➜ host-b
 $.connect('yourname@host-a',password='password-a')
 $.connect('yourname@host-b',password='password-b')
 $ echo hello world
 print($.stdout)
 ```

 Usually, it is called “nested ssh”.
-With the SSHScript, you have done it with only 2 lines.
+With the SSHScript, you make a nested ssh with only 2 lines.
+No surprise, you can make a nested-nested ssh with 3 lines.

-Of course, you can execute any commands.
+Of course, you can execute any commands on the connected host, not just saying hello.

 ```
 $.connect('yourname@host-a',password='password-a')